 To make your life easier, draw it from the side or front view.
-You can adjust your dimensions easily and apply as many modification as you want.
+You can adjust your dimensions easily and apply as many modifications as you want.

-STEP 3 Communicate in perspective.
+STEP 3 Communicate by drawing in Perspective.

 Step 3: I draw with a 3/4 view to better communicate the product.

 You have memorized quite well the elements, the functions, the proportions.
-You have already get “rid of” most of the creative part.
+You have already got “rid of” most of the creative part.

 “Ugly doodles” are the foundation of greater sketches.